govau/service-manual/content/content-strategy/content-auditing/engage-your-stakeholders/textblock3.md

 ## [1]Skills required

+It is useful to have the following people in your team:
-- A leader who is user and relationship-focused
+- a leader who is user-focused and good at building relationships
-- Subject matter expertise
+- subject matter expert
-- Accessible online writing and editing expertise
+- accessible online writing and editing expert
-- Analytical/IT/SEO ability or expertise
+- someone with analytical/IT/SEO knowledge
-- Web publishing knowledge
+- someone with web publishing knowledge